Work-at-Home Job Profile: Google Ads Quality Rater

 What a Google Ads Quality Rater Does

 An ads quality rater is a human fact-checker for Google’s algorithm, the mathematical formula that determines relevant search engine results.
-Google constantly fine-tunes its algorithm, both as a way to return better search results and as a way to keep up with the changing ways people use language and the Internet.
-It needs actual people to check that the results it returns to users are indeed what they're looking for.
+Google constantly fine-tunes its algorithm, as a means of returning improved search results as well as keeping up with the changing ways people use language and the internet.
+The search giant needs actual people to check that the results it returns to users are indeed what they're looking for.

-Google has search engines for countries across the globe, and the company hires quality rater positions for many different languages.
+Google has search engines for countries across the globe, and the company hires ads quality rater positions for many different languages.
 These positions require a deep knowledge of the local culture and fluency in the local language.

 This work involves analyzing and providing feedback on text, web pages, images, and other types of information for Google using an online tool.
 Raters log on to the online tool through their Google accounts to select tasks to do on a self-directed schedule.

-A quality rater reviews the results returned in a specific search query, then he rates them in terms of relevance.
-Some might be marked as “vital,” while others will be rated as “useful,” “relevant,” “slightly relevant,” and “off topic.”
-Results can also be marked as spam.
+A quality rater reviews the results returned in a specific search query, then rates them in terms of relevance.
+Some might be marked as “vital,” while others are rated as “useful,” “relevant,” “slightly relevant,” and “off topic.”
+Results can also be marked as "spam."